redhat-developer/vscode-java/README.md

 * `java.configuration.maven.defaultMojoExecutionAction` : Specifies default mojo execution action when no associated metadata can be detected.
 Defaults to `ignore`.
 * `java.completion.lazyResolveTextEdit.enabled`: [Experimental] Enable/disable lazily resolving text edits for code completion.
 Defaults to `true`.
 * `java.edit.validateAllOpenBuffersOnChanges`: Specifies whether to recheck all open Java files for diagnostics when editing a Java file.
 Defaults to `false`.

+New in 1.20.0
+* `java.completion.chain.enabled`: Enable/disable chain completion support.
+Defaults to `false`.

 Semantic Highlighting
 ===============